Combatant Clergy Association: Goals and activities

 The association brought together anti-Shah clerics and bazaaris.
 It also aimed to preserve the revolution and its achievements.
 Supporting the Guardianship of the Islamic Jurist and state organization are some of the group's goals.
 The association does not recognize itself as a political party and hence does not have any written strategy or policy.
 The association mostly announces its political viewpoints around election time.

 Members of the association have had important positions in the different governments of Iran.
 By 2004, four out of eight presidents of the executive branch of the government had been selected from this association.
 Also, the president of the judicial branch of the government was one of the members of the association, Ayatollah Mohammad Yazdi, for two five-year periods, from 1989 to 1999.

+Political position

+The CCA is a right-wing Khomeinist group; it actively supports Iranian Shia theocracy and is an Islamic nationalist, Iranian nationalist, anti-imperialist and anti-Zionist.

 Foreign policy

 The association believes in making diplomatic relationships with all world countries except the United States and Israel, and their criteria in this regard is avoiding both being dominated by other countries and domination over others.
 However, they believe that there can be relationships with France and the United Kingdom under defined conditions.
 The association believes that there are intrinsic differences between the value system of Iran and western societies.